Podonos

 related_model | Related model for the question.
 Only for Double Evaluation type. | Conditional | Select which model the question is related to. |

 anchor_label | Labels for the ends of the comparison scale.
-Only for COMPARISON type. | Conditional | Provides context for what each end of the scale represents, enhancing evaluator understanding. |
+Only for COMPARISON type. | Conditional | Provides context for what each end of the scale represents. |

 Important Notes: